Divide-By-0/blog/content/posts/things.md

 These are things I've stopped myself from buying so far, but they seem intriguing...
 **[Olfactory Water Bottle](https://uk.air-up.com/) - $25 + $6/15L.** Emits a smell near your nose, so that it feels like you're having flavored water.
 3-pack pods only last for 15L of water, which is why there's the added unit cost.
 **[Space Saver Compression Bags](https://amzn.to/3CfC44b) - $13**.
 These bags have a one way vent when you compress them, so are useful to tightly pack clothes in suitcases.
 Good gift for people who travel a lot.
+**[Straight Pull Up Bar](https://amzn.to/3uCYvAe) - $25**.
+I didn't believe this stayed up, then saw it on a friend's door and was convinced.
+Unlike the around-the-doorframe ones that might not find a good hook, this one fits in every single doorframe.

 I also want [Kava powder](https://amzn.to/3He6HKo) as an alternative kickback substance.

 # Bad Things